JordieB/spooty/README.md

 ### Project Structure

-Here’s an overview of the project structure to help you navigate the codebase:
+Here's an overview of the project structure to help you navigate the codebase:

 ```
 spooty/